uboslinux/ubos-docs/sphinx/developers/understanding/deploy.rst

 #.
 If a backup was requested, the backup will be created.

 #.
-If the :term:`Site` specifies to use a Letsencrypt certificate, and no valid certificate
+If the :term:`Site` specifies to use a LetsEncrypt certificate, and no valid certificate
-   is available on the device, ``certbot`` will automatically contact the Letsencrypt web service and attempt to obtain a valid certificate for the :term:`Site`.
+   is available on the device, ``certbot`` will automatically contact the LetsEncrypt web service and attempt to obtain a valid certificate for the :term:`Site`.
 This involves the temporary publication of a document in the :term:`Site`'s ``.well-known`` subdirectory.

    If a valid certificate was found or obtained, the :term:`Site` will then be set up with it.
-If no valid certificate could be obtained (e.g. because Letsencrypt could not contact the device due to DNS problems or a lack of public IP address, per Letsencrypt requirements), the :term:`Site` will still be set up, but without SSL/TLS.
+If no valid certificate could be obtained (e.g. because LetsEncrypt could not contact the device due to DNS problems or a lack of public IP address, per LetsEncrypt requirements), the :term:`Site` will still be set up, but without SSL/TLS.

+#.
+If the :term:`Site` specifies TLS (not LetsEncrypt) but no key or certificate was
+   provided, a self-signed key/certificate pair will be automatically generated.

 #.
 All the :term:`Apps <App>` and the :term:`Accessories <Accessory>` in the new Site JSON
    will be deployed.
 For each of them, the :doc:`manifest JSONs <../ubos-manifest>`